-Wet floors, inadequate lighting, icy parking lots, and faulty staircases can all lead to slip and fall accidents.
+Wet floors, inadequate lighting, and faulty staircases can lead to slip and fall accidents.
 It is a property owner’s duty to know about these hazards and take steps to prevent harm to property visitors.
-Landowners owe the highest standards of care to invitees, or those the owner invites onto a property.
+Landowners owe the highest standards of care to invitees or those the owner invites onto a property.
 Invitees include shop customers, amusement park goers, and others who visit a property with the owner’s express or implied consent.
 Licensees are people who also have the owner’s consent, but who enter the property for their own purposes.
 Owners owe slightly fewer duties of care to these visitors.

 Slip and fall accidents can result in hospital bills, significant pain and suffering, lengthy healing times, and permanent disabilities.
 Some people never recover from their injuries after a fatal slip and fall.
 If you incurred medical costs and other bills relating to your slip and fall, know that you may not have to pay them.
 The property owner may by law be responsible for covering your damages.
 Pursue compensation through an insurance claim or a personal injury lawsuit in KC with help from our attorneys.
 The Wendt Law Firm P.C. legal team can walk you through your state’s premises liability laws and the claims process.

 If a lawful visitor on a property suffers an injury, the property owner could face liability for the resulting damages if the owner knew about the injury-causing hazard and failed to address it, or if the property owner failed to inform the victim of the hazard when he or she entered the property.
 The issue of foreseeability is a major one in premises liability lawsuits; it is not reasonable to expect a property owner to account for every possible hazard, but it is reasonable to expect consistent maintenance of a property and for the owner to address known hazards in a timely and efficient manner.